Dependence model assessment and selection with DecoupleNets: Model assessment and selection based on real world data

 For demonstrating our graphical assessment and selection procedure, we consider the pseudo-observations with corresponding $d$-dimensional empirical copula $\hat{C}_n$ for both datasets.
 For each dataset, we trained a DecoupleNet $D^{\hat{C}_n}_{d,2}$ on these pseudo-observations.
 We then pass $\ngen=5000$ samples from various copulas through $D^{\hat{C}_n}_{d,2}$.
 As benchmark, we include $\hat{C}_n$.
 And as candidate models, we include a vine copula, a $t$ copula with unstructured correlation matrix, an exchangeable normal copula with homogeneous correlation matrix, a Clayton copula and the independence copula.
 All parameters of the candidate models were estimated from the respective pseudo-observations.
 The first row of Figure~\ref{fig:scatter:FX} shows scatter plots of the $D^{\hat{C}_n}_{d,2}$-transformed samples for the USD FX data ($d=5$), and the second row shows the samples colored with the same color scheme as before.

 Rows three and four of Figure~\ref{fig:scatter:FX} show similar plots as rows one and two, respectively, but now for the GBP FX data ($d=6$).
 The first column shows uniformity of the DecoupleNet-transformed samples of the empirical copula $\hat{C}_n$, so training of the two DecoupleNets worked well.
-The samples corresponding to all candidate models show non-uniformity, though, so none of them seems to fit the respective dataset well.
-From the (barely visible) green samples in row two and four, we can identify that none of the candidate models fits well in the body of the underlying $d$-dimensional distribution.
-Judging from the fits in the joint right tail (bright colors), both the fitted vine and the fitted $t$ copula seem adequate for capturing the dependence in this region.
+The samples corresponding to all candidate models show non-uniformity, though, so none of them seems to fit the respective dataset well, supporting our statement in the first paragraph of Section~\ref{sec:intro}.
+From the (barely visible) mid-range colored samples in row two and four, we can identify that none of the candidate models fits well in the body of the underlying $d$-dimensional distribution.
+Judging from the fits in the joint right tail (bright colors), both the fitted vine and the fitted $t$ copulas seem adequate for capturing the dependence in this region.

-For demonstrating our numerical assessment and selection procedure, we consider the same models as in the graphical approach.
+We can also compare the numerical summary for all candidate models as per Section~\ref{sec:num:approach}.
 For each of the datasets and models considered, we generate $\nrep=25$ samples of size $\ngen=10\,000$ and pass them through the respective DecoupleNet $D_{5,2}^{\hat{C}_n}$ (for the USD FX data) or $D_{6,2}^{\hat{C}_n}$ (for the GBP FX data).
 We then compute the corresponding CvM scores $S_{\ngen,2}$; see~\eqref{CvM:score}.
 The resulting box plots are shown in Figure~\ref{fig:box:FX}.

-Our conclusion from the numerical approach is the same as from the graphical approach.
+Our conclusion from the numerical summary is the same as from the graphical approach.
 We see from the box plots that none of the candidate models are particularly good for the respective data set, with vine and $t$ copulas performing best on both the USD and the GBP FX data.